 - Poorly maintained work equipment and machinery accidents

 - Being caught in hazardous spaces

 - Gas explosions and exposure to toxic materials

 - Electrocutions or burning injuries

 - Incidents related to other safety violations

-Steps To Take After An Accident at a Construction Site
+Steps To Take After A Bronx Construction Accident

 If you find yourself injured while on the job at a construction site, there are a few key steps you must remember to ensure you have access to the help you need for a smooth recovery process.